Bonds reign supreme, equities struggle on recession, Brexit fears

 By Hideyuki Sano

-TOKYO, Aug 29 (Reuters) - Global bond yields flirted with record lows while stocks struggled to recover on Thursday, as global recession worries from intensifying U.S.-China frictions and the spectre of a no-deal Brexit drove investors to safer harbours.
+TOKYO, Aug 29 (Reuters) - Global bond yields flirted with record lows while stocks inched down on Thursday, as global recession worries from intensifying U.S.-China frictions and the spectre of a no-deal Brexit drove investors to safer harbours.

 Bond markets around the world painted a gloomier picture, with yields on 30-year U.S. Treasuries and 10-year German bunds yield both hitting record lows - 1.905 percent and minus 0.716 percent on Wednesday.

-Italy's 10-year bond yield briefly fell below 1% for the first time ever.
-The rush to buy Italian debt, which carries higher yields than the 'core' euro zone countries, was in part prompted by growing hopes that a new government will soon be formed in Rome and a new election averted.
+Italy's 10-year bond yield briefly fell below 1% for the first time ever, in part prompted by growing hopes that a new government will soon be formed in Rome and a new election averted.

 "Falls in global bond yields reflect growing concerns that long-term global growth is slowing down on U.S.-China tensions and worries over subsequent global supply chain disruptions," said Tomoo Kinoshita, global market strategist at Invesco Asset Management in Tokyo.